 Horror movie directors are a different kind of breed.
-No other (publicly acceptable) genre is as evocative or as visceral as horror movies, which often delve into dark and grotesque subject matter, and it takes a special mind to craft a movie that can shake a viewer to their core.
+No other (publicly acceptable) genre is as evocative or visceral as horror movies, which often delve into dark and grotesque subject matter.
+It takes a special mind to craft a movie that can shake a viewer to their core.

 You may or may not be reading this article with Halloween right around the corner, but either way, one thing is true: horror transcends the spooky holiday season and deserves to be watched year-round.

 Here are our picks for the most brilliant directors of horror movies, what they've brought to the genre, and how they uniquely stand out.

 10. Mike Flanagan

 Mike Flanagan has been on the horror scene for the last ten years, directing films that focus on character psychology and the effects of trauma.